ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 report IDs in the same order as the Leader's `AggregationJobInitReq`.
 Otherwise, the Leader MUST abort the aggregation job.

-Otherwise, the Leader proceeds as follows with each report:
+Continuing, the Leader proceeds as follows with each report:

 1. If the inbound prep response has type "continue", then the Leader computes